Extbase quick start for experienced developers

 Add an Extbase route enhancer to your site configuration to get

-clean URLs like /events/.
+clean URLs like /conferences/.

 routeEnhancers: